 When it comes to driving in heavy rain always remember to slow down, reduce your speed and leave even more space between you and the vehicle in front as stopping distances are increased.
 Keep your eyes on the road ahead and ensure that you’re using your dipped headlights so that you can see the road and so that other drivers can easily see you.
 While you’re driving, look out for any large or fast moving vehicles, which could reduce your visibility as they create spray and tune in to your local radio so that you can keep up to date with any road closures, traffic updates and floodings.

 One thing you should most definitely keep a look out for is standing water.
 Try and avoid this where possible and adjust your speed as driving fast through standing water can be very dangerous.
 If you drive fast through standing water your tyres could lose contact with the road, resulting in you losing your steering control, also known as aquaplaning.
 If you do experience this, hold on to steering wheel and ease off the accelerator until you gain full control of your steering again.

 In cases of severe flooding, you should perhaps think about whether you should be making your journey at all and in relation to puddles, if you drive through these incorrectly, you could end up causing some damage to your car.

 If you do happen to get stuck, the safest thing to do is to remain in your car and call for help.
 Once you’re out of the water, dry your brakes.
-The best way that you can do this is by applying the brake pedal as your driving along for a few seconds, after you have checked that nothing is following you to closely of course.
+The best way that you can do this is by applying the brake pedal as your driving along for a few seconds after you have checked that nothing is following you too close of course.

 So, whatever you do, slow and steady is the way forward.
 In order to arrive safely at your destination, take it slow and concentrate.
 Other drivers may not be as careful as you so be cautious as to what they might do.